Employee Onboarding – 22 Simple Ways To Get It Right!

 • Being accessible to answer any queries that the new employee may have.

-With this method in place, you can rest certain that the new employee will always have someone to lean on during those nerve-wracking first few weeks on the job.
+With this method in place, you can rest certain that the new employee will always have someone to lean on during those nerve-wracking first few weeks.

 11. Interview for admission

 Designer Blinds, an Omaha-based firm that manufactures drapery hardware, shades, and blinds, had a high turnover problem.
-After evaluating their turnover statistics, they discovered that the bulk of their new employees leave between 90 and 180 days after starting work.
+After evaluating their turnover statistics, they discovered that most new employees leave between 90 and 180 days after starting work.

-These meetings are meant to learn what the new workers require, as well as how they can assist them in being successful in their new position.
-This organization has decreased turnover from 200%to 8% by employing these entry interviews.
+These meetings are meant to learn what the new workers require and how they can assist them in being successful in their new positions.
+This organization has decreased turnover from 200 to 8% by employing these entry interviews.

-Use entrance interviews to determine how best to assist your new hires during the onboarding process.
-In this manner, you’ll make sure that the new hires feel appreciated right away!
+Use entrance interviews to determine how best to assist your new hires during onboarding.
+In this manner, you’ll ensure the new hires feel appreciated immediately!

 12. Integrate Gamification

-Essar Oil and Gas, a petroleum products producer, refiner, and marketer based in India turned their onboarding method into a game.
-They collaborated with Indusgeeks, a business that specializes in game-based learning.
-They worked together to develop an interactive 3D gamification solution for new workers that takes them on a tour of their workplace and introduces them to key stakeholders.
+Essar Oil and Gas, a petroleum products producer, refiner, and marketer based in India, turned their onboarding method into a game.
+They collaborated with Indusgeeks, a business that specializes in game-gamification.
+They worked together to develop an interactive 3D gamification solution for new workers that takes them on a workplace tour and introduces them to key stakeholders.

-By incorporating gamification into their process of onboarding, they reduced the amount of time it took new workers to get up to speed, increased productivity, and increased profit.
-Even though you don’t have the means to gamify the whole onboarding process, strive to gamify at least certain parts of it.
+By incorporating gamification into their onboarding process, they reduced the time it took new workers to get up to speed, increased productivity, and increased profit.
+Even though you don’t have the means to gamify the onboarding process, sGamificationify at least certain parts.

 13. Treasure quest

 As a result, new personnel immediately become acquainted with all other units and begin cooperating from day one.
-It’s a lot more fun and intriguing than going through an orientation or studying a manual to get on board.
+It’s much more fun and intriguing than going through an orientation or studying a manual to get on board.

 14. Bootcamp

-Etsy, an e-commerce firm that operates a global online marketplace for handcrafted goods, came up with a brilliant concept for onboarding new executives.
+Etsy, an e-commerce firm that operates a global online marketplace for handcrafted goods, developed a brilliant concept for onboarding new executives.
 From middle executives to new C-suite managers, all new employees appointed to lead teams have to go through a Bootcamp.”

 It’s a fantastic method for your new hires to immediately become acquainted with all teams, understand how they work, and form strong personal bonds with other employees and divisions.